DeSevilla/FractalGen/README.md

     * array: absolute value of each point (this will be the maximum value for any divergent point)
     * undiverged: absolute value of each undivergent point, or 0 for any divergent point
     * nested: how many iterations it took to diverge, or absolute value if it didn't diverge
+  * normalize_frame_colors: Try to maintain consistent colors for specific data values between frames.
+    If the number of steps varies between frames and you are displaying iterations, having this as True will show undiverged points differently between different frames.

 * Fixed simulation parameters
   * size: size of the viewing window in the complex plane